Being Bold Enrichment

 Students have been challenged to think creatively through projects led by Accenture and Shell.
 Accenture have supported our Value Days by delivering ‘Kidovation’, a project that tasked students to solve real world problems by following the principles of design thinking.
 Whilst students used their problem solving and STEM skills to devise innovative solutions that could power cities of the future in the ‘Shell Bright Ideas Challenge’.

-Although unable to visit campus, due to Covid restrictions, students have engaged in a series of workshops led by St Mary’s University.
+Students have engaged in a series of workshops led by St Mary’s University.
 These has exposed students to what life and study at University is like, as well as challenging them to design their own courses and societies.
 Similarly, whilst unable to visit local religious sites, students have received talks from local vicars and religious leaders to broaden their cultural and religious knowledge.

 Across our value days students have had a series of virtual talks from Members of Parliament; local poet and artists; climate change activists; reporters and television presenters; and industry experts.